joedooley/genesis-simple-footer-widgets/readme.txt

 == FTP Installation =

 1. Upload the entire `genesis-variable-footer-widgets` folder to the `/wp-content/plugins/` directory
-1. DO NOT change the name of the `genesis-variable-footer-widgets` folder
+2. DO NOT change the name of the `genesis-variable-footer-widgets` folder
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

+= Once Activated =

 1. Navigate to the `Genesis > Theme Settings` menu
-1. Locate the Footer Widgets dropdown menu and choose how many widgets you want.
+2. Locate the Footer Widgets dropdown menu and choose how many widgets you want.
-1. Go to Appearance > Widgets and add content to your new widget areas.
+3. Go to Appearance > Widgets and add content to your new widget areas.

-= Once Activated =

 == Frequently Asked Questions ==

 = Can I assign widget areas to locations other than the footer?

 	Not right now.

-== Changelog ==

-= 0.1 =
-* Initial Alpha Release